 For Grade 6: 2nd Varicella vaccine and Tdap booster

 For Grade 7, 8, 9, 10, and 12: Meningitis vaccine.
 NOTE - For grade 12, your child needs a booster dose if prior dose(s) were received before age 16.

 Immunizations can be obtained from your healthcare provider and from the St. Lawrence Co.
 Public Health clinic in Canton NY.

-New York State Ed. has changed the requirement grades for Physical Exams for the 18-19 school year forward.
+New York State Ed. requirement grades for Physical Exams.

 The district’s School Health Services program supports your student’s academic success by promoting health in the school setting.
 One way that we provide care for your student is by performing the health screenings as mandated by the State of New York.
 During this school year, the following screenings will be required or completed at school: